Questions? AskAuckland

 Research Methods and Design

-Critical survey of methodological approaches in the Communication field, including Indigenous and other non-Western methodologies.
+Critical survey of methodological approaches in the Communication field.
 Students will also be guided through a process for defining their own research problem and establishing an appropriate methodological design.
 Prepares students to undertake a dissertation as well as covering skills transferable to professional contexts.

 COMMS 708